Skip to Content

 The Job Market Isn't Fair.
 I'm Sorry.

-Image by Anna Tarazevich
+Image by Monstera Production

 "I’m part of this class now.
 I didn’t storm the gates.
 I learned the passwords."